slasyz/mk/README.md

 * more examples (correct and incorrect)
 * a lot of testing and bugfixes
 * website with documentation (use mk.syrovats.ky address to promote personal brand)
-* single line instruction to install the tool (`curl ... | bash`) to anyone who doesn't really care about security
 * ~~make it :rocket:blazing fast:rocket: by rewriting in Rust~~ no